 I think it’s important to be open and transparent in your thinking as well as your connections.
 Everyone has biases and while I do my best to stay objective on the technologies issues I comment on, I’m still human.

-Here’s a list of my connections and potential influences…
+Here are my connections and potential influences…

 You can see a full employment history on LinkedIn if you’re curious about my previous employment.

 Financially, beyond the broad strokes of risk tolerance, any investments I have are directed by a financial manager.
-I don’t make direct stock investments beyond any employment benefits.
+I don’t make direct stock investments beyond any current employment benefits.